-Subterranean Termites "nest" in the soil and from there they can attack structures by building shelter tubes from the soil to the wood in structures.
-To control termites, it is almost always necessary to use pesticides.
-Pesticides used to control termites are called termiticides.
-Termiticides may be applied as liquids or baits.
-When applied as a liquid, the termiticide is injected into the soil or to wood members of a structure.
-When a bait system is used, the bait is placed in specially designed bait stations in the soil around the exterior perimeter of a structure.
-In this publication, we will discuss some of the options that homeowners' can use to better understand how a structure is treated for termites.
+Subterranean Termites "nest" in the soil, and from there they can attack constructions by creating shelter tube from the soil to the wood of the structures.
+Pesticides always be used to control termites.
+Termiticides are the pesticides used to treat termites.
+Termiticides can be used as baits or liquid applications.
+The termiticide is injected as a liquid into the ground or into the wood of a structure.
+When a bait system is used, the bait is buried in the ground around a structure's outside perimeter in specifically created bait stations.
+Here we'll go through a few options that homeowners can utilize to learn more about how a building is treated for termites.

 A termite treatment may involve any of the following basic steps: